 C: What’s one significant change that you think needs to happen in healthcare?

-HM: As a society, we need to think about how our health care system, and even our education system, can exist either as a for-profit system, or a not for-profit system.
-As long as we have shareholders that want a return on their investment, as long as funders of healthcare (governmental or foundation funded) seek positive margin results, we’re not able to give our (disadvantaged and disincentivized) populations the care that they need.
+HM: As a society, we need to think about how our health care system, and this even applies to our education system, can exist either as a for-profit system, or for a not for profit – a bottom-line focused system.
+As long as we have shareholders that want a return on their investment, or as long as funders of healthcare (governmental or foundation funded) seek positive margin results, we’re not able to give our (disadvantaged and disincentivised) populations the care that they need.

-Health care cost and inflation and thus pricing are growing at rates faster than most industries in this nation.
-Moreover, there is likely not a single asset that you own that you’re not willing to sacrifice to save your life or the life of a loved one, and because we live in a free market society, health care systems that are in the for profit space are as capitalistic as an industry can get.
+Healthcare cost and inflation and thus pricing are growing at rates faster than the consumer price index in most industries in this nation.
+Moreover, there is likely not a single asset that you own or that you’re not willing to sacrifice to save your life or the life of a love one.
+And because we live in a free market society, healthcare systems that are in the for profit space are as capitalistic as an industry can get.
 And if you get your healthcare in one of those facilities, and it’s the only type of health care available to the citizens in an area, those systems can be ruthless in demanding the liquidation of any asset one may have to live… and that’s a choice that many are facing today.
 Take for example physician groups or health care systems that own their own physician practices, such as nephrologists who own their own dialysis centers, who are incentivized to send patients to dialysis because that’s where the patient care reimbursement is.
 But we have to realize that not all populations have access to the same high-quality care from these practices.
 That’s when you see a rationing of care and ratcheting up of the cost of care.

 Hospitals earn money from procedures and surgeries, so diagnostic procedures like MRIs and ultrasounds, or specialized surgeries are high-cost items.
-There are no systems in place to protect those who don’t have insurance, or aren’t covered by Medicare, and so they are left vulnerable.
-We need to create bumper guards around health care costs.
+There are no systems or safeguards in place to protect those who don’t have insurance, or aren’t covered by some government payor like Medicare, and so they are left vulnerable.
+We need to create bumper guards around health care costs as a function of access.
 Some exist, but not enough to make health care accessible to the masses, especially for disadvantaged and underserved minority populations.

 C: What can community leaders, including policymakers and church leaders, do to help improve health outcomes for the minority populations they serve?